-Votes shall be cast by show of hands or by roll call, unless the General Meeting decides otherwise by a simple majority of the votes cast.
+Votes shall be cast by show of hands or by roll call, unless the general meeting decides otherwise by a simple majority of the votes cast.

-The Extraordinary General Meeting must be held before a civil-law notary who draws up an authentic record of it.
-The General Meeting can only validly deliberate and decide on an amendment to the Articles of Association if those participating in the meeting represent at least half of the share capital.
+The extraordinary general meeting must be held before a civil-law notary who draws up an authentic record of it.
+The general meeting can only validly deliberate and decide on an amendment to the Articles of Association if those participating in the meeting represent at least half of the share capital.
 If the said quorum is not reached, a new meeting must be convened in accordance with Article 7:153 of the Belgian Code for Companies and Associations; the second meeting deliberates and resolves validly, regardless of the part of the capital present or represented.

-Moreover, an amendment to the Articles of Association is only adopted if it has received the prior approval of the FSMA and if it has obtained three-quarters of the votes attached to the shares present or represented (or any other special majority required by the Belgian Code for Companies and Associations), where abstentions are neither included in the numerator nor in the denominator.
+Moreover, an amendment to the Articles of Association is only adopted if it has received the prior approval of the FSMA and if it has obtained three-quarters of the votes attached to the shares present or represented (or any other special majority prescribed by the Belgian Code of Companies and Associations), abstentions being counted neither in the numerator nor in the denominator.

-The General Meeting hears the annual report and the report of the statutory auditor(s) and decides by a simple majority on the approval of the annual accounts.
+The general meeting hears the annual report and the report of the Statutory Auditor(s) and decides by a simple majority on the approval of the annual accounts.

-After approval of the annual accounts, the General Meeting decides by a simple majority, by separate vote, on the discharge to be granted to the directors and the statutory auditor(s).
+After approval of the annual accounts, the general meeting decides by a simple majority, by separate vote, on the discharge to be granted to the directors and the Statutory Auditor(s).
 This discharge is valid only if the balance sheet contains neither omissions nor false statements hiding the actual situation of the Company and, with regard to acts contrary to the Articles of Association, only if they are specifically indicated in the notice convening the meeting.

-The annual and half-yearly financial reports, the annual and half-yearly accounts and the report of the statutory auditor, as well as the Articles of Association of the Company, are available at the Company's registered office and can, for information purposes, be consulted on the Company's website.
+The annual and half-yearly financial reports, the annual and half-yearly accounts and the report of the Statutory Auditor, as well as the Articles of Association of the Company, are available at the Company's registered office and can, for information purposes, be consulted on the Company's website.

-On the proposal of the Board of Directors, the General Meeting decides by a simple majority on the appropriation of the net profit.
-The Company must pay to its shareholders, within the limits allowed by the Belgian Code for Companies and Associations and the RREC legislation, a dividend, the minimum amount of which is prescribed by the RREC legislation.
+On the proposal of the Board of Directors, the general meeting decides by a simple majority on the appropriation of the net profit.
+The Company must pay out to its shareholders and within the limits authorised by the Code of Companies and Associations and the RREC Law, a dividend, the minimum amount of which is prescribed by the RREC Law.

-The regularly convened General Meeting represents the generality of the shareholders.
-The decisions of the General Meeting are binding on all shareholders, even those absent or voting against.
+The regularly convened general meeting represents the generality of the shareholders.
+The decisions of the general meeting are binding on all shareholders, even those absent or voting against.

-Minutes are taken of each General Meeting.
-The minutes of the General Meeting are signed by the members of the bureau and by the shareholders who so request.
+Minutes are taken of each general meeting.
+The minutes of the general meeting are signed by the members of the bureau and by the shareholders who so request.

-The results of the votes and the minutes of the General Meeting are published on the Company's website (www.carepropertyinvest.be) as soon as possible, and in any event within fifteen days of the meeting.
+The results of the votes and the minutes of the general meeting are published on the Company's website (www. carepropertyinvest.be) as soon as possible, and in any event within fifteen days of the meeting.
 More specifically, the minutes of the general meetings shall state for each resolution the number of shares for which valid votes have been cast, the percentage that these shares represent in the share capital, the total number of votes validly cast, and the number of votes cast for or against each resolution, as well as the number of abstentions, if any.

-13.1.6 REFERENCE SHAREHOLDERS
+13.1.6 Reference shareholders